Discover 12 Kid-Friendly Adirondack Adventures the Entire Family Can Enjoy This Summer

 Much of the park is geared towards younger children, and many of the rides are for kids under 48" tall and 75 lbs.

 Located near the shores of Blue Mountain Lake, Adirondack Experience has tons of exhibits on the history, art, and culture of the region, as well as scenic and historic outbuildings to explore.

 Kids of all ages will enjoy visiting Adirondack Experience.
 Kid-specific attractions include the Reising Schoolhouse (a historic one-room schoolhouse with fun hands-on activities), the Kids Cabin, and daily scavenger hunts.

 While technically just to the north of the Adirondack Park, the North Country Children's Museum in Potsdam is a great way to get kids ages 12 and under excited about the region.

 The interactive, hands-on exhibits teach kids about nature, art, and engineering.
 Some exhibits have a regional spin, such as Adirondack Waterplay, where children can learn about rivers, boats, and hydropower dams.
 They also often host fun theme days and family art projects.

 If you’re exploring the southeastern Adirondacks, Fort Ticonderoga is a can’t-miss attraction for families wanting to learn about local colonial history.
 The large fort sits overlooking both Lake Champlain and Lake George, and you’ll find costumed historians demonstrating daily life and military drills, galleries full of artifacts, hiking trails, and a gorgeous garden to explore.

-Whether you're looking for a thrilling summer adventure, an educational excursion, or some winter fun, there are tons of options in and around the Adirondack Park that will appeal to the whole family.
+Whether you're looking for a thrilling outdoor adventure or an educational excursion, there are tons of options in and around the Adirondack Park that will appeal to the whole family.
 Still searching for more ideas?